BradyLeg/truffula/notes.md

 - To apply a color, prepend the desired color ANSI code to the text and append the REST code after the text to rest the color to default.

 ## ColorPrinter.java / ColorPrinterTest.java
+- ColorPrinter is a class that supports printing colored text using PrintStream.
+- Allows setting a current color, print messages in that color, and deciding if the color should be rest or not.
+- Colors and the rest code can be accessed from the ConsoleColor class

 ## TruffulaOptions.java / TruffulaOptionsTest.java